AlpineStranger/TrueRandomAPI/README.md

 Some thoughts:
 - Slow generation.
 But you should be worried if the generation is quick - as that will imply you're in a high radiation environment :-)
 - The default implementation of _queue_ in C++ is not thread-safe.
-As we have both cores accessing the queue, had to add a customised thread safety to it.
+As we have both cores accessing the queue, had to implement a custom thread safe version of it.
-- If you like incessant clicking then remove the jumper J1 on the GM detector - this disconnects the speaker.
+- If you don't like incessant clicking then remove the jumper J1 on the GM detector - this disconnects the speaker.
 This also reduces the power consumption.